emirhanyener/class-easy/README.md

 # class-easy
 **class-easy** is a web based software developer tool for creating easy class diagram and fast code export for any object oriented language.
 ## About class-easy
 It is used to create and manage class management and class structure for software.

+## Featues
+- [X] Code add and remove panel
+- [X] Export code struct
+- [X] Export class diagram model
+- [ ] Edit added class
+- [ ] Add variables in class

 ## Installation
 This project created javascript.
 It doesn't need any requirements.